OIDC¶

 ---|---|

-After obtaining these two URLs, they need to be provided to the identity provider.
+After obtaining these two URLs, you need to provide them to the identity provider.